-Other income, net amounted to \$0.3 million in 2020 and \$0.2 million in 2019.
-Other income, net, consisted primarily of interest income or expense, foreign currency gain or loss and the change in expense associated with the re-measurement of contingent liabilities.
+Other income, net amounted to \$2.3 million in 2021 and \$0.3 million in 2020.
+Other income, net, consisted primarily of interest income or expense and foreign currency gain or loss.
+We recognized a \$2.5 million gain on forgiveness of the PPP Loan (as defined in Note 11 of the Notes to Consolidated Financial Statements) as other income during the fiscal year 2021.